21 Storage Solutions for Your New Kitchen

 1. Pull-Out Pantry.

-More than any other storage solution, homeowners remodeling their kitchens want a perfectly organized pantry, with every item visible when the cabinet doors are opened, on shelves that pull out.
+More than any other storage solution, homeowners remodeling their kitchens want a perfectly organized pantry.
+To clarify, they want every item visible when the cabinet doors are opened, on shelves that pull out.
 No more dark corners with three half-used boxes of pasta you couldn’t find before.

 The version shown here slides out so that items in the back are always easily accessible.